CamNorman/CamNorman/README.md

 Hello I'm Cameron Norman!

-I am a Data Science Analyst.
+I'm a Data Science Analyst.

 Graduate of Bloomtech Institute of Technology.

 I'm looking to collaborate on new projects that will further my understanding of Data Analytics.

-I am proficient in Python and SQL
+I'm proficient in Python and SQL

 Ways to connect with me: